islandproblem/islandproblem/essay.md

 3. **Competition:** All of this is taking place in a **competitive landscape** of *AGI versus AGI* that accelerates this divergence of AGIs.
 Further, the "arms race" of this competition has no upper limit to how far it can go.
 But even if AGIs don't compete with each other, they still compete with threats from the universe itself.

 4. **Resources:** Finally, the mechanics of **resources** turn our local optimum into a complex-but-limited game board.
-Resources give this game board an "arrow of time" that pushes AGIs "outward" from our "island" — along the "concentration gradient" that leads away from unnecessary complexity, and towards the larger space of potentially-more-optimal systems.
+Resources give this game board an "arrow of time" that pushes AGIs "outward" from our "island" — along the "accommodation gradient" that leads away from unnecessary complexity, and towards the larger space of potentially-more-optimal systems.
 For an AGI to survive competition, it must gain options — and for those options to actually *do* something, it must also gain resources.

 #### Three Drives